The ultimate E-mobility guide 2022: everything you need to know about electric cars

 While around 200,000 plug-in cars were sold in 2017, by 2019 there was already over 337,000 in circulation.

-By 2021 there were already 148,000 EVs and 163,000 plug-in hybrids.
+By 2021 there are already 148,000 e-cars and 163,000 plug-in hybrids.

 With the goal of making zero-emissions cars account for half of all new vehicle sales in the US by 2030, the Biden administration's infrastructure plan proposes spending billions on expanding EV charging stations.

 New registrations for internal combustion engines with petrol, diesel or natural gas are declining, while registrations for hybrid, plug-in and electric cars are increasing rapidly.
+Is this a good signal for the electric mobility industry or are consumers only trying an easy alternative to ICE cars?

 Hurdles, purchase criteria and predominant brands - what do Americans really think about EVs?

-Electric cars are not yet mainstream.
+Electric cars are not yet riding the mainstream wave.

 The Appinio study shows that two-thirds of Americans (66%) still drive an ICE car, and only one in 10 (10%) drives a fully electric or plug-in hybrid.
+Nearly half of the owners of a combustion engine (46%) say that their next car will probably be electric.
+Those who already drive electric cars are very likely to opt for an electric car again (88%).

 The majority have never sat in an EV, but the desire to try it out is great